syncfusion-content/blazor-docs/blazor/accumulation-chart/getting-started.md

 ---
 layout: post
 title: Getting Started with Blazor Accumulation Chart Component | Syncfusion
-description: Learn about Getting Started with Blazor Accumulation Chart component of Syncfusion, and more details.
+description: Checkout and learn about getting started with Blazor Accumulation Chart component of Syncfusion, and more details.
 platform: Blazor
 control: Accumulation Chart
 documentation: ug